besarismaili/Stable-Diffusion-for-NUKE/README.md

 1. Open the file called **`init.py`** in a text editor.
 2. Add the following line to the **`init.py`** file, replacing the path with the path to your Python executable.
 For example:

     **`nuke.pluginAddPath("C:/Users/{USER}/AppData/Local/Programs/Python/Python311/Lib/site-packages")`**

 3. Save the **`init.py`** file.
 4. Close and reopen Nuke for the changes to take effect.

+### **Copying code to menu.py**

+For the new Logo to appear in the Stabilty node and the new Animation Props to appear and work properly in the Animation/Props tab, you need to copy the code from the menu.py file and paste it into the menu.py file in the .nuke folder.
+If there is no existing `menu.py` file in your `.nuke` folder, you can use the `menu.py` file from the downloaded files.
+If there is an existing `menu.py` file, append the code from the downloaded `menu.py` file to it.

 ### **Setting Up Stable Diffusion API**